bradfrost/atomic-design/chapter-3.md

 </code>
 </pre>

-Hopefully by now you can see the Russian nesting dolls taking their respective places.
+Hopefully by now you can see the Russian nesting dolls taking shape.
 The smallest atoms are included in bigger molecules, and those molecules get included in even bigger organisms.
 Now let's take these components and plug them into a layout.
 Take the homepage template, for instance:

 {% include figure.html src="../images/content/template-timeinc-homepage-long.png" caption="The Time Inc. homepage template consists of a few repeatable patterns: a global header, a hero area, a few sections (containing an image, headline, excerpt, and call to action), an area featuring four items, a 'factoid' area, and a global footer." %}